dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

   }
 ```

 Since the dataset is structured as a *timeseries*, rendering a snapshot of the network at a specific point in time requires filtering the original dataset of entities and relationships based on the timestamp stored in `currentDate`.
 It is then further filtered to display only connections that are up to a specified degree away from the root node.
 Finally, the transaction records are processed and merged.
-I encapsulate all this in a `dataProcessing` function as it will be repeatedly used on the `NetworkTimeline` component.
+I encapsulate all this in a `dataProcessing` function as it will be repeatedly used in the `NetworkTimeline` component.

 ```javascript (NetworkTimeline.js)
   function dataProcessing(entities, relationships, transactions, currentDate, maxDegree) {